MCV-2025-C1-Project/Team5/README.md

 <!---#### To execute manually--->

 The background segmentation module removes non-artwork regions using robust color-based analysis in LAB and HSV spaces, isolating the painting for cleaner descriptor extraction and retrieval.
+Additionally, it includes an automatic **noise detection and removal step**:
+- Noise is detected using the **Laplacian filter**, which identifies images with strong local intensity variations.
+- If noise is present, it is removed using a **Median filter**, which effectively smooths the image while preserving edges and fine details.

 **Example command**